Testing the identification of causal effects in observational data: Testing Identification

-We henceforth denote this average difference in conditional means by $\Delta=E[\mu(1,d,x)-\mu(0,d,x)]$.
-The latter parameter may be estimated by methods commonly used for assessing the ATE in the treatment or policy evaluation literature, many of which have been shown to be root-$n$-consistent under specific regularity conditions.
-Such estimation approaches include covariate or propensity score matching, see e.g.\ \citet{rosenbaum1983} and \citet{RosenbaumRubin1985}, inverse probability weighting (IPW) by the propensity score, see \citet{Horvitz52} and \citet{Hirano+00}, or doubly robust (DR) methods, see \citet{Robins+94} and \citet{RoRo95}, including targeted maximum likelihood estimation (TMLE) as suggested in \citet{VanderLaanRubin2006}.
-In the case of direct matching, observations with $Z=1$ and $Z=0$ are to be matched on $D,X$.
-When applying propensity score methods, one makes use of an estimate of the conditional instrument probability or instrument propensity score, henceforth denoted by $p(D,X)=\Pr(Z=1|D,X)$, in the matching or weighting process.
+We henceforth denote this average difference in conditional means by $\Delta=E[\mu(1,D,X)-\mu(0,D,X)]$. $\Delta$ may be estimated by treatment evaluation methods for assessing the ATE, such as propensity score matching, see \citet{rosenbaum1983} and \citet{RosenbaumRubin1985}, inverse probability weighting (IPW), see \citet{Horvitz52} and \citet{Hirano+00}, or doubly robust (DR) methods, see \citet{Robins+94} and \citet{RoRo95}.